trungnt11/trungnt11.github.io/_posts/2020-08-16-fast-ai-v3-lesson-11-notes-data-block-api-the-generic-optimizer-data-augmentation.md

 w = w - lr * moving_avg - lr * wd * w
 ```

 We can see that the part subtracted from w linked to regularization isn’t the same in the two methods, and the `wd` is polluted by the `(1-alpha)` factor.
 When using something more complicated like the Adam optimizer, it gets even more polluted.
 Most libraries use the first formulation, but as it was pointed out in [Decoupled Weight Regularization](https://arxiv.org/abs/1711.05101) by Ilya Loshchilov and Frank Hutter, it is better to use the second one with the Adam optimizer, which is why the fastai library made it its default.
+This implemation of Adam and decoupled weight decay is often called **AdamW**.

 <img src="/images/fastai/compare_acc.png" alt="Accuracy with L2 regularization or weight decay" style="zoom:67%;" />